 Watercolor Artist Bernita Gorenflo

 "Not one of my paintings would have ever been created without me having alone time, to meditate, pray, study, and think.
 Often times things are imagined in my mind, before the paint ever touches the paper.
-Connecting with God, through nature, bring outside, listening to the birds, watching sunsets, studying all of God's creations, the shapes and colors.
+Connecting with God, through nature, being outside, listening to the birds, watching sunsets, studying all of God's creations, the shapes and colors.
 These give peace to the soul, and the ability to connect to Him, my ability to create.
 If I had one wish, it would be that children were made to turn off the electronics and TV and spend time outside, exploring the beautiful outdoors." - Bernita

 Bernita, a resident of both Houston and the Hill Country of Texas, is a watercolorist with a God-given talent for art that she began to practice in her childhood spent in Independence, Missouri.
 At the age of 29, she moved to Texas.
 Having drawn and painted all her life, she began to seriously study the medium of watercolor in 1988, taking private lessons from the Delta Mississippi watercolorist Loretta Garst from the New Orleans Academy of Art.
 She also studied with many other notable artists.
 At her Hill Country "Studio Blue", she continually paints and strives to achieve her own level of perfection and style.